hotmeshio/hotmesh-ui/README.md

 - **Entities**: Logical building blocks that use classes and schemas for orchestrations.
 - **Namespaces**: Groupings of entities that provide a logical structure for workflows and data.

-**Important:** Unlike simpler UIs (e.g., Temporal UI), which rely heavily on environment variables, HotMesh UI uses this structured configuration file for robust flexibility.
+**Important:** HotMesh UI uses this structured configuration file for robust flexibility.
 By editing `.hotmesh.config.json`, you can change backends, namespaces, and schemas without altering application code.

 ## Example Configuration